 They were imposed on Zimbabwe after white farmers left.
 It was all about the land- that was dubiously acquired in the first place- and the correction of this injustice, resulting in the punishment and scapegoating of Mugabe.

-In an exclusive interview with Baffour Ankomah, the Editor of London based New African magazine of July 2014, Gideon the Governor of the Reserve Bank of Zimbabwe (2003-2013) in the sanction days, gives best insight into their effect.
-Extracts below (not in chronological order) from the big length interview with him, by New African.
+In an exclusive interview with Baffour Ankomah, the Editor of London based New African magazine of July 2014, Gideon the Governor of the Reserve Bank of Zimbabwe (2003-2013) in the sanction days, gives best insight into the sanctions effects on Zimbabwe.
+Extracts below (not in chronological order) from the big length interview with him in the New African.

 Q: Turning to the economy, what was the greatest challenge that precipitated the decline in the country’s fortunes for almost a decade?

 A: Sanctions, sanctions, sanctions!
 The country’s liberation struggle was centred on the land and it became inevitable that in order to fulfil the aspirations of the people, land redistribution, which was part of President Mugabe’s government agenda from 1980, had to be tackled head on.
 You know well that land is an emotive issue the world over.